Devices to Prevent Leaving Kids in the Car

 con No alarm

-This mirror straps to the headrest above your child.
-When you glance in the rearview mirror, you’ll be able to see the occupants in the backseat.
+This mirror straps to the headrest above a rear-facing car seat.
+When you glance in the rearview mirror, you’ll be able to see whether your child is with you.
 This simple visual reminder may be just what you need to prevent a child-left-behind situation.

 More brands we considered